Cotypist alternative

 Still fully on-device

-Inference runs locally with a downloaded model (Gemma 4 / Qwen3.5) and works offline with no account.
+Inference runs locally with a downloaded GGUF model (Qwen3 Base, Gemma 3, MoE variants — or your own) and works offline with no account.
 Your keystrokes never leave your Mac — exactly like Cotypist.
 Switching costs you nothing on privacy.

 Still Tab-to-accept, everywhere